Jesse-467/link2video/README.en.md

 ## ⚠️ Disclaimer

-This tool is intended for **educational and research purposes only**.
-Do not use it to violate platform terms of service or infringe on the rights of others.
+This tool is for learning and technical research purposes only.
+Do not use it for any behavior that violates platform service agreements or infringes on others' rights.

-You are solely responsible for how you use this tool.
-The author is **not liable** for any legal issues or consequences resulting from downloading, distributing, or modifying content from third-party platforms.
+Users are responsible for their own usage behavior.
+Any legal disputes and consequences arising from using this tool to download, distribute, or modify others' content are not related to the author.

-If you encounter copyright-related issues, please contact the original platform or content creators.
+For copyright issues, please contact the original video platform or content creators.

 ---

+## 📞 Support

+If you encounter problems or have suggestions, please:

+1. Check [Issues](../../issues) for similar problems
+2. Create a new Issue describing the problem
+3. Provide detailed error information and reproduction steps

+**Enjoy downloading!** 🎉